Fusion-equivariant stability conditions and Morita duality: The closed submanifold of fusion-equivariant stability conditions

 The indecomposable objects in $\cD\mathbb{D}_5$ (up to shift) correspond to isotopy classes of curves on $\mathbb{D}_5$ with endpoints on the boundary.
 Note that the $\Fib$-action on $\rep(Q)$ as described in \cref{eg:modulecat}\ref{eg:A4} is exact -- as are all actions of fusion categories on abelian categories.
 As a result $\Fib$ acts on the triangulated category $\cD\mathbb{D}_5$.

-The main result in \cite[Theorem 5.3]{HKK_17} states that $\Stab(\cD\mathbb{D}_5)$ is homeomorphic to the moduli space of flat structures on $\mathbb{D}_5$.
+The main result in \cite[Theorem 5.3]{HKK_17} states that the moduli space of flat structures on $\mathbb{D}_5$ is biholomorphic onto its image in $\Stab(\cD\mathbb{D}_5)$.
 We describe here a single $\Fib$-equivariant stability condition $\sigma$ on $\cD\mathbb{D}_5$, defined by the $\Fib$-equivariant stability function $Z$ on the heart $\rep(Q) \subset \cD\mathbb{D}_5$ depicted in \cref{subfig:rootcentralcharge} (refer to \cref{fig:A4quiver} for the action of $\Pi$).
-In this case, the image of the stable objects of $\rep{Q}$ under the central charge $Z$ is a copy of the root system associated to the Coxeter group $\mathbb{W}(I_2(5))$, which is the dihedral group (of order 10) of isometries of the pentagon.
+In this case, the image of the stable objects of $\rep(Q)$ under the central charge $Z$ is a copy of the root system associated to the Coxeter group $\mathbb{W}(I_2(5))$, which is the dihedral group (of order 10) of isometries of the pentagon.
 This stability condition $\sigma$ (up to the action of $\C$) is also the solution to the Gepner equation $\tau(\sigma) = (-2/5)\cdot \sigma$ studied in \cite{KST_Matrix_fac_quivers, Qiu_Gepner}, where $\tau$ is the Auslander--Reiten translate.

 With respect to the flat structure that corresponds to $Z$, the 5 marked points on the boundary form the 5 vertices of the \emph{regular} pentagon with side lengths one, and under this correpondence the stable objects are the straight lines connecting the 5 marked points; see \cref{subfig:diskpentagon}.
 Hence, we have 10 lines connecting the 5 marked points, and 10 corresponding stable objects.
 Notice that the action of $\Pi$ sends an outer edge of length one to the corresponding parallel inner edge of length equal to the golden ratio.